atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 .lift.
 This visit was finished pretty much, in the Same manner as the foregoing; one kiy (D
-■ — The Selbys retired losers— — they
+■ --The Selbys retired losers----they
 E 4 were
 * **
 s